Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 ### Workflow

-I begin by establishing role and providing the Markdown document for quick contextual analysis.
+The first step is to establish role and provide the Markdown document for quick contextual analysis.

 > User:
 >